python/cpython/Doc/c-api/init.rst

 saves and restores the value of the  global variable :cdata:`errno`, since the lock manipulation does not guarantee that :cdata:`errno` is left alone.
-Also, when thread support is disabled, :cfunc:`PyEval_SaveThread` and :cfunc:`PyEval_RestoreThread` don't manipulate the lock; in this case, :cfunc:`PyEval_ReleaseLock` and :cfunc:`PyEval_AcquireLock` are not available.
+Also, when thread support is disabled, :cfunc:`PyEval_SaveThread` and :cfunc:`PyEval_RestoreThread` don't manipulate the GIL; in this case, :cfunc:`PyEval_ReleaseLock` and :cfunc:`PyEval_AcquireLock` are not available.
 This is done so that dynamically loaded extensions compiled with thread support enabled can be loaded by an interpreter that was compiled with disabled thread